In the world as we see it today, a delicate balance exists between what we consider nature and that which is interpreted as culture.

 At the age of seventeen, Kim became vegan which had a huge impact on how she experienced nature and the surrounding world.
 It underlined her unconscious desire and devotion to nature and made her even more passionate about it.
 After finishing an education as graphic design assistant, Kim moved to Maastricht (NL) in 2013 because of its beautiful historic city center while being just a bike ride away from nature.
 In 2015 she started her study of fine arts in Maastricht.
 While collecting things from nature constantly, she is in search of natural and sensory aesthetics and developed a way in her work to let people experience nature differently.
 She participated at the nomadic academy program in Senegal during the last year of her study where she could discover new parts of nature as well.

-Furthermore she is part of the best graduates exhibition “Ernstig Geschikt 2019” in Arnhem (NL) and the “Sprouts Young Talents 2019” at Gallery SBK in Amsterdam (NL).
-She has won the Henriette Hustinx Award 2019 and is nominated for the SBK Sprouts Young Talents Award and the SBK Otto Hetterscheid Stimuleringsprijs.
+Furthermore she has been part of the best graduates exhibition “Ernstig Geschikt 2019” in Arnhem (NL) and the “Sprouts Young Talents 2019” at Gallery SBK in Amsterdam (NL).
+She has won the Henriette Hustinx Award 2019 and was nominated for the SBK Sprouts Young Talents Award and the SBK Otto Hetterscheid Stimuleringsprijs.

 Currently Kim lives and works in Maastricht but plans to travel abroad regularly in search of experiencing new and divers parts of the world and its nature.